-A pool without some water, dry and boring
+A pool without some water, dry and empty,

-The earth without some drops of rain, a honeymoon in Sahara desert
+The earth without some drops of rain, an inescapable famine,

-Holy but a liar, having a form of godliness but highly ungodly
+Holy but liars, having a form of godliness but highly ungodly,

-Lovely like a white puppy, sweet like bees honey
+Lovely like little puppies, sweet like bees honey,

 Do you remember